la10736/rstest/rstest_test/README.md

 # Helper crate for testing `rstest` crate

-This crate proivides a little framework for wrinting end to end test.
-You can crete rust project, add workspace modules and code file.
+This crate provides a little framework for writing end-to-end test.
+You can create rust project, add workspace modules and code file.
 Run `build` and `test` actions and write assertions based on passed and failed tests.

 Moreover give some utilities on assertions, strings manipulations and test name.

-This crate isn't designed for general pourpuse use but just as `rstest` develop helper crate.
+This crate isn't designed for general purpose use but just as `rstest` develop helper crate.

 ## License